 Severe TBI: GCS <9; mortality 40%.

-Many authors recommend that patients with a GCS of 13 be classified as moderate instead of mild or minor, due to the higher incidence of ICI and poor outcomes in these patients (compared with those with a GCS of >13).
+Many clinicians recommend that patients with a GCS of 13 be classified as having moderate TBI instead of mild, due to the higher incidence of ICI and poor outcomes in these patients (compared with those with a GCS of >13).
 Clinical guidelines in Australia recognize the increased morbidity associated with a GCS of 13, and limit the classification of mild TBI to those patients with a GCS of 14 or 15.

 The Mayo classification system for TBI classifies patients with TBI into definite, probable, and possible, based on the patient’s clinical and CT findings.